🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 Featured Boating Product

-Check Price on Amazon - Better Boat's air horns are compact enough to be easily stowed anywhere on a boat, kayak, canoe or jet ski.
+Better Boat's air horns are compact enough to be easily stowed anywhere on a boat, kayak, canoe or jet ski.
 They emit a loud blast that can be heard up to 1/2 miles away.
-Air horns meet U.S. Coast Guard requirements for boats up to 65 feet in length.
+Air horns meet U.S. Coast Guard requirements for boats up to 65 feet long.

 The 3 Life Saving Boat Safety Equipment Items

-In my experience, in addition to the boat safety equipment required, there are three other crucial items that should find their way aboard your vessel: A carbon monoxide detector, a VHF radio and an EPIRB (Emergency Position Indication Radio Beacon).
+In my experience, in addition to the required boat safety equipment, three other crucial items should be aboard your vessel: a carbon monoxide detector, a VHF radio and an EPIRB (Emergency Position Indication Radio Beacon).

 Why do I think this equipment should be added to your packing list this boating season?
 Read on to find out.